Wakaba2/World-Renderer/README.md

 Added a procedure to iterate block entities
 Added a procedure to get an entity the player is looking at
 Added a variable "shape" to get shapes from other procedure elements
+Removed a procedure template "Graphics - Render a head", and added "Graphics - Render a block."
 Some fixes and improvements

 v1.5.5